dyweb/go.ice/README.md

 Non Goals

-- a Rails like web framework, [buffalo](https://github.com/gobuffalo/buffalo) is a good choice
+- a Rails like web framework, [buffalo](https://github.com/gobuffalo/buffalo) is a good choice if you want one

 ## License